StabbyCutyou/moldovan_slammer/README.md

 # Roadmap

-I'll continue to add support for more random value categories, such as a general {time} field, as well as additions to existing ones (for example, a timezone param for :now)
+I'll continue to add support for more random value categories, such as a general {time} field, as well as additions to existing ones (for example, a timezone param for :now, as well as the ability to choose a formatting method).

 I also want to come up with a better internal design for how the interpreter is organized and architected, but I'm waiting until I have a more complete feature set before I tackle an overall re-design of the current implementation.